 - Concussion Concerns in High School to discuss what is being done to protect the health of student football players.

-Use Listenwise to support curriculum across disciplines.
+Use Listenwise podcasts to support the curriculum across disciplines.
 Coordinate with other teachers in your school and share ideas for implementation, assignments, listening comprehension instruction, and assessment.
 By reinforcing close listening and comprehension across the curriculum, students can use the same questioning, reasoning, and analyzing strategies whenever they interact with content and media.
-Listenwise has aligned stories in ELA, social studies and science.
+Listenwise has aligned stories in ELA, social studies, and science.
 But you can also work with your Art Teacher to create a project based on listening.